 Was Roger Federer the Number 1 Ranked Tennis Player?

 Yes.
-As a matter of fact, he was ranked the world's number one tennis player for 237 straight weeks.
-That's the longest anyone has ever held the number 1 ranking.
+As a matter of fact, he was once ranked the world's number one tennis player for 237 straight weeks.
+That's the longest consecutive period of time anyone has ever held the number 1 ranking.

 What records does Roger Federer hold?